AnggaR96s/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What do you get when you cross a snowman with a vampire?
+Frostbite.